ollpu/wilson64/README.md

 ## Features / Problems

-* Generates x86-64 machine code directly.
+* Generates and runs x86-64 machine code directly.
 No dependencies.
-* Registers ruby methods with #defasm, or run inline assembly with #asm, or Procs with #asm_proc.
+* Registers ruby methods with `defasm`, run inline assembly with `asm`, or make Procs with `asm_proc`.
 * Parameters and return values work according to the System V AMD64 calling convention.
 * Terrible, yet, awesome.